 May underscored that the attack targeted "free people everywhere," and she said she had a response: "You will not defeat us."

 "Let this be the message from this House and this nation today: our values will prevail," she said.

-Associated Press Writers Paisley Dodds, Greg Katz and Frank Griffiths in London and Bilal Hussein in Beirut contributed to this report. null
+Associated Press Writers Paisley Dodds, Greg Katz and Frank Griffiths in London and Bilal Hussein in Beirut contributed to this report.

 IS group claims responsibility for London car, knife attack